Bawuah1994/django_shop/README.md

         python manage.py shop flush

 Otherwise each customer created is also a user with a default password set in the management/commands/populate_tables.py file.

+To run all the necessary commands above in a single file for the codio/linux environment, we can run the `build.sh` file as follows:

+        chmod +x build.sh
+        ./build.sh

 You can launch django with the usual command: